Mouse or Rat? Here’s How to Know for Sure

 Telling the difference between rats and mice isn’t always obvious — but once you know what signs to look for, the picture becomes clearer.
 Size, droppings, behaviour, and where you’re seeing activity are all strong clues.

-We go to great lengths to ensure that all our pest control products are effective, fast & easy-to-use.
+We go to great lengths to ensure that all our pest control products are effective, fast & easy for everyone.
 You may also find our expert mouse guide or expert rat guide useful if you want to learn more about getting rid of rodents from your home or business.